Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 The main sin of Archivists is to write so much that their writings can loose the essence of the documentation purpose.
 If they become too verbose, their documentation becomes unreadable and actually backfires.
 Documentation is a living thing and must be kept updated along the product and outdated documentation can be a poison.
 If a project relies on incorrect information, it is likely that improper decisions will be made.

 For some Archivists, building documentation is not their only passion: they also know the history of changes.
 For those who stay sufficiently long in the same company, Time is their previous ally: they do not know to learn about the changes as they are living through it.
-Some Archivists rely on their memory to save the knowledge...but do not leave any writing.
+Some Archivists rely on their memory to save the knowledge...without leaving any writing.

-Unlike in fairy tales where we imagine Archivists as old men with long white beards and pointy hats, Software Engineer Archivists cannot be easily recognized unless they are asked questions involving their knowledge.
+Unlike in fairy tales where we imagine Archivists as old men with long beards and pointy hats, Software Engineer Archivists cannot be easily recognized unless they are asked questions involving their knowledge.

-### Archivist strengths and weaknesses
+### Archivists strengths and weaknesses

 Among the Archivist strengths, we can find:

 - Good source of knowledge regarding the history of a product or technology
 - Good contact point to find documentation

-The key difference is that Erudites are skilled at using tools and mechanism to achieve fairy-level code whereas Archivists are more a "knowledge hoarder".
+The key difference is that Erudites are skilled at using tools and mechanisms to achieve godlike code whereas Archivists are more a "knowledge hoarder".

-On the hand hands, the associated downsides could be:
+On the other hand, the associated downsides could be:

 - Risk of bloated and/or outdated information
 - Risk of having a documentation difficult to understand

 ### The Archivist as companion